In addition to its regular holdings, the North Carolina Central University School of Law Library has several special collections.

 The Fassett Collection is located in the north-east corner on the second floor of the library.

 The Greenberg Collection

 The Jack Greenberg Collection was established in 2012 by former NAACP Legal Defense and Education Assistant Counsel Jack Greenberg.
 Mr. Greenberg received his A.B. and J.D./LL.B. from Columbia.
 As Assistant Counsel at the NAACP Legal Defense and Education Fund, Mr. Greenberg assisted Thurgood Marshall in leading education and demonstration cases before succeeding Mr. Marshall as Director-Counsel in 1984.
 After his tenure as Director-Counsel, Mr. Greenberg, served as Dean and Vice Dean at Columbia College and founded the Mexican-American Legal Defense and Education Fund.
 The Jack Greenberg Collection consists of briefs and supporting documents for cases in the United States Supreme Court and other lower courts related to landmark cases such as Brown v.
 Board of Education.
-In addition to these legal documents, the collection contains publications, journals and pamphlets related to the struggles of the Civil Rights era, particularly school desegregation.

 The McKissick Collection